 Lately I have been trying to tie in a few more cooking for two recipes on the blog.
 Where I do love making big meals, these quick and easy date night dinners (and desserts) have been awesome.
-These little pizzas are a perfect addition to my ‘for two’ goal.
-These are super simple, fresh and the about as close and Handsome and I will ever get to a vegetarian meal.
+These little pizzas are a perfect addition.
+They are super simple, fresh and the about as close and Handsome and I will ever get to a vegetarian meal.

 Thin-Crust Skillet Pizza for Two

 - 4 medium plum tomatoes - cored, seeded, and chopped

 - ½ teaspoon salt

 - ½ cup finely grated parmesan cheese

 - ½ cup finely chopped fresh basil

 - ½ teaspoon baking powder

 - ⅓ cup beer

 - Toss the tomatoes and salt in a large bowl.